Mario Sandoval (Argentine police officer)

 Mario Sandoval was an Argentinian police officer and academic who is considered to be one of the most brutal torturers during the Argentine dictatorship of 1976-1983.

 Biography

 Sandoval fled to France after the military junta fell and lived in France since 1985.
 In 1997 he was granted the citizenship of France.
 He had been an academic in Paris, teaching at the Sorbonne's Institute for Latin American Studies as an external lecturer between 1999 and 2005, and also lectured at the University of Paris-Est Marne-la-Vallée.
-In December 2019, he was extradited by France to stand trial in Argentina.